anatoly314/async-habr-translate/README.md

 worker.postMessage('any data')
 ```

 A separate thread is created for the web worker, where calculations will take place independently of the main event loop.
-Once the calculations are completed, the worker can send data to the main event loop using postMessage, and the task associated with processing the data will be added to the queue and executed in one of the following ticks.
+Once the calculations are completed, the worker can send data to the main event loop using `postMessage`, and the task associated with processing the data will be added to the queue and executed in one of the following ticks.
 However, web workers have limitations.
 For example, you cannot work with the DOM inside a worker, but computational tasks will work.

 If the calculation data is needed within other tabs from the same origin, you can use a SharedWorker instead of a regular worker.
 Additionally, for some tasks, a ServiceWorker might be useful, but that’s another story.
 You can read more about workers, for example, [here](https://dev.to/jennieji/introduction-to-workers-and-why-we-should-use-them-3mn3).

 Aside from web workers, there is another, less obvious way to create a separate thread – opening a window or frame on a different domain to violate the same-origin policy.
-Then the window or frame will have its own independent event loop, which can perform some work and interact with the main window, just like a web worker, using the postMessage mechanism.
+Then the window or frame will have its own independent event loop, which can perform some work and interact with the main window, just like a web worker, using the `postMessage` mechanism.
 This is quite a specific behavior that may look different in different browsers.
 You can test it, for example, using a [demo from Stack Overflow](https://stackoverflow.com/questions/11510483/will-a-browser-give-an-iframe-a-separate-thread-for-javascript).